ehendrix23/tesla_dashcam/README.rst

 0.1.21:
     - New: Option --camera_position to provide coordinates where the camera clip should be positioned in the video providing very granular custom layout options.
 Using this option results in ignoring the layout option.
     - New: Option --camera_order to define the order the cameras should be processed.
 This allows to overlay one camera over another one and define which one should be on top.
+    - New: Inclusion of left and right pillar cameras.
+    - New: If an event does not have files for a certain camera (i.e. pillar cameras) then resulting layout will be as if those cameras were excluded.
     - Fixed: Issue with GPU type check of qsv for Linux.
 Contributed by cjwang18
     - Fixed: ffmpeg error when swapping front/rear and excluding front or rear
     - Fixed: ffmpeg error when swapping left/right and excluding left or right